-My crystal filter was centred on 100.056 KHz, which can be adjusted very slightly by IF Filter inductance adjustment, and by the "symmetry" adjustment capacitor C198 (it is not a "phasing" control per se), found in the IF Filter Unit, and accessed on the side of the 1830 case.
+My crystal "filter" was centred on 100.050 KHz, which can be adjusted very slightly by IF Filter inductance adjustment, and by the "symmetry" adjustment capacitor C198.
+Eddystone call this capacitor "Pre-Phasing", and it is a preset, not a front panel adjustment.
+It is in the IF Filter Unit, and it is accessed on the side of the 1830 case.
+You can also measure the "series" crystal frequency with a sig gen, a cro, and a frequency counter, adjusting for peak "through signal", then reading the freq counter.

-Incidentally, if you have a Sig Gen with incremental frequency steps of a minimum of say 10 Hz, this may not be satisfactory to check the crystal frequency peak.
-I double checked mine with an analogue Sig Gen and freq counter.
+Incidentally, if you have a Digital Sig Gen with incremental frequency steps of a minimum of say 10 Hz, this may not be satisfactory to check the crystal frequency peak.
+I double checked mine with an analog Sig Gen and a freq counter.

-I strongly suggest that if you do not have appropriate test equipment which is accurate and has high stability, it might be worth considering to leave the 100 KHz IF Filter adjustment totally alone, and to just peak the adjustments on the 100 KHz IF Amp Board.
+I very strongly suggest that if you do not have appropriate test equipment which is accurate and has high stability, it might be worth considering to leave the 100 KHz IF Filter adjustment totally alone, and to just peak the adjustments on the 100 KHz IF Amp Circuit Board.
+Once you start with IF filter alignment, it must be fully carried out.
+One range cannot be adjusted in isolation, as all sections and ranges interact.
+The 100 KHz IF Filter adjustment is fiddly and takes time to do accurately and really requires a Sweep Generator for best overall adjustment of peaking and form factor.
+The crystal pass band has skirts which can be slightly adjusted with a Sweep Gen, but these skirts cannot be sensed with the handbook alignment.

-The 100 KHz IF Filter adjustment is fiddly and takes time to do accurately, and really requires a Sweep Generator for best overall adjustment.
-A very stable Sweep Gen at 100 KHz with 100Hz sweep and say 1.0 Hz Centre Frequency long term stability is not normally found in home workshops.
-I am currently constructing such an instrument.
+A very stable Sweep Gen at 100 KHz with 100Hz sweep and say 1.0 Hz Centre Frequency long term stability is not normally found in home workshops., nor is normally available in commercial generators.